Report: Kings to sign three-time NBA champion JaVale McGee

 TNT senior NBA insider Chris Haynes reported earlier this week that the Kings "had interest" in McGee after the big man was waived by the Dallas Mavericks on Tuesday.
 He became an unrestricted free agent Thursday, and the Kings apparently wasted no time securing yet another center this offseason.

-The Kings signed Nerlens Noel, Neemias Queta and Skal Labissiere this summer, in addition to bringing back Trey Lyles and Alex Len.
+The Kings previously signed Nerlens Noel, Neemias Queta and Skal Labissiere this summer, in addition to bringing back Alex Len and Trey Lyles, who spent time at center last season.

 Aside from starting center and three-time All-Star Domantas Sabonis, coach Mike Brown wasn't confident in his backup options at center last season.
 The reigning NBA Coach of the Year tested the waters and experimented with different rotations, but nothing stuck until late in the season.